The Clear Edge

 Transfer strategic choices that shape direction

-These are decisions you’ve made 100+ times with consistent criteria.
-Your team should handle them without asking.
+These are decisions you’ve made 100+ times with consistent criteria, and your team should handle them without asking.

-A $68K/month consulting firm owner had 6 consultants delivering client projects.
-She personally reviewed every deliverable before it went to clients—28-34 deliverables monthly at 45 minutes each = 21-25.5 hours monthly.
+A $68K/month consulting firm owner had 6 consultants delivering client projects, and she personally reviewed every deliverable before it went to clients.

 “I can’t risk low-quality work reaching clients,” she said.